-National Common Courtesy Day is an American holiday dedicated to civility.
-It refers not only to your behavior with others but also with yourself.
-You left an empty cereal box on the table, you didn’t wash the dishes, you didn’t clean the apartment.
-Fix these issues, because you may have unexpected guests or friends, and meeting them in a dirty apartment is absolutely wrong!
+National Common Courtesy Day is an American holiday dedicated to civility and good manners.
+It applies not only to how you treat other people but also to how you treat yourself.
+Leaving an empty cereal box on the table, not washing the dishes, or neglecting basic household chores reflects a lack of self-respect as well.
+You never know when friends or unexpected guests might arrive, and welcoming them into an untidy space is hardly courteous.
 The holiday is celebrated annually on March 21.

 History

 There is no reliable information about the origin of National Common Courtesy Day.
-It was probably proposed by people who were tired of encountering others’ lack of politeness and ignorance of etiquette!
+It was most likely initiated by people who were tired of encountering rudeness, indifference, and a disregard for basic etiquette in everyday life.

 Interesting Facts

-- In 1922, Emily Post wrote “Etiquette in Society, in Business, in Politics, and at Home,” which we strongly recommend to anyone trying to learn the rules of etiquette.
+- In 1922, Emily Post published the book “Etiquette in Society, in Business, in Politics, and at Home,” which remains a classic guide to good manners.

 National Common Courtesy Day is observed on March 21 each year.